Talent-Catalog/talentcatalog/README.md

 - Elasticsearch (for text search)
     - Install Docker image.
       See [Elastic search website](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)
       Just pull the image to install.
 See later for how to run.
+      Currently in dev we use version 7 rather than the latest because it doesn't require security enabled.
+    > docker pull docker.elastic.co/elasticsearch/elasticsearch:7.17.9

 - Kibana (for monitoring Elasticsearch)
     - Install Docker image.
       See [Elastic search website](https://www.elastic.co/guide/en/kibana/current/docker.html)
       Just pull the image to install.
 See later for how to run.
+    > docker pull docker.elastic.co/kibana/kibana:7.17.9

 - Git - [see Git website](https://git-scm.com/downloads)
 - PostgreSQL - [Postgres website](https://www.postgresql.org/download/)